Prounckk/eremeev/content/posts/github-copilot-my-experience.md

 What about writing code?
 ![](/2022/github-copilot-bubble-sorting-go.gif )
-I've tried to run the function that was written by Copilot, and [it worked](https://play.golang.com/p/Z9AJUEOhud6) Unfortunately, it failed to write a binary search algorithm.
-I think it is because of the algorithm's complexity, or maybe it is because we do not usually write it, importing already created packages instead.
+I've tried to run the function that was written by Copilot, and [it worked](https://play.golang.com/p/Z9AJUEOhud6)
+Unfortunately, it failed to write a binary search algorithm.
+I think it is because of the algorithm's complexity or because we do not usually write it, importing already created packages instead.

 ## What people say about GitHub Copilot